Guggilam-sai-prabhat/WeatherNow/README.md

-# WeatherWise
+# WeatherNow

 ## Description
-WeatherWise is a weather forecast application that provides current weather information, hourly forecasts, and daily forecasts.
-Users can search for weather by city name or use their current location to get weather updates.
-The application is built using React and utilizes weather data from a weather service API.
+WeatherNow is a comprehensive weather forecasting application that provides real-time weather data, including hourly and daily forecasts.
+It allows users to search for weather conditions by city or utilize their current geolocation for updates.
+The app supports a light and dark mode to suit user preferences at any time of the day.

 ## How to Run Locally

 ### Prerequisites
 - Node.js installed on your machine
+- npm (Node Package Manager)

 ### Steps
 1. Clone the repository: